maptime/map-accessibility-guidelines/README.md

 ## Project history
 This project originated in Feburary 2015 as part of the Hennepin County (MN) Geo:Code event.
 Other groups who have supported or contributed to this project include:
 * Open Twin Cities
 * Maptime MSP
+* Maptime HQ
 * [Your name here...]